openeemeter/caltrack/docs/savings-calculations/v1.0/monthly/README.md

-## CalTRACK Site-level Monthly Gross Savings Estimation Technical Guideline
+## CalTRACK Site-level Monthly Weather Normalized, Metered Energy Savings Estimation Technical Guideline

 --------

 ### Methodological Overview

-Site-level gross savings using monthly billing data (both electricity and gas) will use a two-stage estimation approach that closely follows methodological recommendations in the technical appendices of the Uniform Methods Project for Whole Home Building Analysis and the California Evaluation Project, with some modifications and more specific guidance developed through empirical testing to ensure consistency and replicability of results.
+Site-level weather normalized, metered energy savings using monthly billing data (both electricity and gas) will use a two-stage estimation approach that closely follows methodological recommendations in the technical appendices of the Uniform Methods Project for Whole Home Building Analysis and the California Evaluation Project, with some modifications and more specific guidance developed through empirical testing to ensure consistency and replicability of results.

 The idea behind two-stage site-level models is to model the energy use of each house before and after an energy efficiency retrofit.